Skara Brae

-Uncovered by a storm in 1850, the coastal site may now be at risk from climate change.
+Uncovered by a storm in 1850, the coastal site may now be at risk from natural erosion.

 Discovery and early exploration

-In the winter of 1850, a severe storm hit Scotland causing widespread damage and over 200 deaths.
-In the Bay of Skaill the storm stripped the earth from a large irregular knoll known as Skara Brae.
+In the winter of 1850, a severe storm hit Scotland, causing widespread damage and over 200 deaths.
+In the Bay of Skaill, the storm stripped earth from a large irregular knoll.
+(The name Skara Brae is a corruption of Skerrabra or Styerrabrae, which originally referred to the knoll.)
 When the storm cleared, local villagers found the outline of a village consisting of several small houses without roofs.
-William Watt of Skaill, the local laird, began an amateur excavation of the site, but after four houses were uncovered, work was abandoned in 1868.
-The site remained undisturbed until 1913 when during a single weekend the site was plundered by a party with shovels who took away an unknown quantity of artifacts.
-In 1924 another storm swept away part of one of the houses, and it was determined the site should be secured and properly investigated.
-The job was given to the University of Edinburgh’s Professor V. Gordon Childe, who travelled to Skara Brae for the first time in mid-1927.
+William Graham Watt of Skaill House, a son of the local laird who was a self-taught geologist, began an amateur excavation of the site, but after four houses were uncovered, work was abandoned in 1868.

+The site remained undisturbed until 1913, when during a single weekend, the site was plundered by a party with shovels who took away an unknown quantity of artefacts.
+In 1924, another storm swept away part of one of the houses, and it was determined the site should be secured and properly investigated.
+The job was given to the University of Edinburgh's Professor Vere Childe, who travelled to Skara Brae for the first time in mid-1927.

+In 2019, a series of photographs showing Childe and four women at the site of the excavation were re-examined.
+It had been widely believed that the women were tourists or local women visiting the excavation site, but a note on the back of the photographs identified the women as "4 of [Childe's] lady students", and it seems that they were active participants in the excavation.
+The women have been tentatively identified as Margaret Simpson (who was acknowledged in Childe's monographs about Skara Brae), Margaret Mitchell, Mary Kennedy, and Margaret Cole.